Port of Dili: Facilities

 The Port of Dili is relatively small.
 Its main wharf is 280 m long and has a maximum capacity of three commercial vessels, as it is nominally divided into three berths.
 There are two roll-on/roll-off ramps – one at the east end of the wharf and the other at the west end – and a yacht anchorage on the port side of the wharf.
+Permanent moorings are provided for visiting yachts.